Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-\begin{remark} In \cite{Mellit} A. Mellit proved that the complement to his toric chart from Section \ref{sec:mellit chart} can be decomposed into stata of the form $\C^a\times (\C^*)^b$ with $2a+b=\ell(\beta)$.
-Similarly to the proof of Theorem \ref{thm:mellit chart}, one can check that these strata (originally defined in terms of Bruhat cells) can be realized by simplifying weaves. $\Box$ \end{remark}
+\begin{remark} In \cite{Mellit} it is proven that the complement to the toric chart in $X_0(\beta\Delta;w_0)$ from Section \ref{sec:mellit chart} can be decomposed into pieces of the form $\C^a\times (\C^*)^b$ with $2a+b=\ell(\beta)$.
+Similarly to the proof of Theorem \ref{thm:mellit chart}, one can check that these strata (originally defined in terms of Bruhat cells) can be realized by simplifying weaves. \end{remark}

-The stratifications we presented in Theorem \ref{thm:stratify} are far from unique.
-However, the number of strata of given dimension $a+b=\ell(\beta)-a$ does not depend of stratification.
-Indeed, if there are $n_a$ such strata then the polynomial
+The decompositions we presented in Theorem \ref{thm:stratify} are far from unique.
+However, the number of pieces of given dimension $a+b=\ell(\gamma)-\binom{n}{2}-a$ does not depend of the decomposition.
+The topological significance of these numbers is given by the following result.

-counts points in the variety $X_0(\beta\Delta;w_0)$ over a finite field $\mathbb{F}_q$, or the coefficient at 1 in the standard basis expansion of the Hecke algebra element corresponding to $\beta$, or, equivalently, a coefficient in the HOMFLY-PT polynomial of $\beta$ of lowest $a$-degree \cite{KalmanHOMFLY}.